Cozmopolit/MIDIFlux/README.md

 ### 🔧 Configuration

 The application uses JSON configuration files.
 Example configurations are located in `%AppData%\MIDIFlux\profiles\examples\`.
-Configuration files can define:

-- **MIDI Device Selection**: Choose specific devices or use wildcard (`*`) for any device
-- **MIDI Channel Filtering**: Listen to specific channels (1-16) or all channels
-- **Action Mappings**: Map MIDI events to various computer actions:
-  - Keyboard shortcuts and key combinations
-  - Mouse clicks and scroll wheel control
-  - Game controller emulation (Xbox controllers via ViGEm)
-  - Media controls (play/pause, track navigation)
-  - System commands and shell execution
-  - Audio playback (WAV/MP3 files)
-  - MIDI output to other devices
-  - Complex sequences and conditional logic
+Start with the provided examples and customize them for your needs.

-For detailed documentation on configuration options, see the [Documentation](Documentation/README.md).
+For detailed documentation on configuration options, see the [Getting Started Guide](Documentation/GETTING_STARTED.md) and [Action Reference](Documentation/ACTION_REFERENCE.md).

 ---